Criminal Procedure: Comprehensive

 LAW JD 819

 This course examines basic issues in criminal procedure that cut across the investigative and adjudicative stages.
 We will consider how the Constitution shapes the criminal justice system in the courtroom in areas such as the concepts of the presumption of innocence and proof beyond a reasonable doubt, the right to counsel, grand jury requests for the production of evidence, plea bargaining and the application of the Exclusionary Rule seeking to suppress evidence the police obtained in violation of the Constitution.
 We will also study the limits the Constitution places on the power of the police in the areas of interrogation, searches, seizures of property and stop and arrest, paying particular attention to the issue of racial profiling.
-RESTRICTION: Students may not enroll in this section and Criminal Procedure (JD821).
-Students who previously enrolled in Criminal Procedure: Adjudicatory (JD820) are also restricted from registering.
+RESTRICTION: Students may not enroll in this section and Criminal Procedure (JD821) or Criminal Procedure: Adjudicatory (JD820).